EasySensors/ButtonSizeNode/README.md

 ![enter image description here](https://github.com/EasySensors/ButtonSizeNode/blob/master/pics/schematic.jpg?raw=true)

 P.S.
 Always mind! if your Arduino code fails you need some backup plan.
-Like some candles and matches in your bathroom... hope you understand.
+Put some candles and matches in your bathroom )))))... hope you understand.
 Start your automation wisely.
 Like auotomate your doghouse first.
-Then chicken shed and so on!!!
+Then checkenshed and so on!!!